aoijs/website/src/content/docs/functions/setRoleColor.md

 ---
 title: $setRoleColor
-description: $setRoleColor will set a roles' color.
+description: $setRoleColor will set a role's color.
 id: setRoleColor
 ---

-`$setRoleColor` will set a roles' color.
+`$setRoleColor` will set a role's color.

 ## Usage